RaymondPang2/ProShot/README.md

 # ProShot

-AI-powered professional headshot generator — upload a portrait, choose or customize a style, preview the transformation, and export the finished image.
+AI-powered professional headshot generator - upload a portrait, choose or customize a style, preview the transformation, and export the finished image.

 ## Demo Link

-Access the live demo at ([https://your-demo-url.com/](http://localhost:5173/)) — the app can also be run locally; see [Setup](#setup)).*
+Access the live demo at ([https://your-demo-url.com/](http://localhost:5173/)) - the app is ran locally; see [Setup](#setup)).*

 ## Table of Contents